Kallirroi/personalwebsite/src/pages/imagesintranslation/index.md

 ---
 title: images in translation
 date: "2018-05-11T22:40:32.169Z"
-tag: project
+tag: MIT workshop
 ---

-Here is a project
+Here is a workshop